MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_JSL01/README.md

 🔹 Basic Structure:

-- A Kanban board usually has three columns (but can have more):
+- A Kanban board usually has three columns:

 - To Do – tasks that need to be started